memgraph/docs/mage/installation.md

 :::info

-You should not build MAGE from source and import the modules into Memgraph running in a Docker container.
+You should not build MAGE from the source and import the modules into Memgraph running in a Docker container.
 You would need to build MAGE inside the same container where Memgraph is running due to the possibility of different architectures on your local machine and the Docker container.
 If you need to